krashnakrashna/Chatting_Website/readme.md

 ## **Setup and Instructions for using the Project**

 1. This Full-stack project runs on React and Express.
 Make sure you have Node and MongoDB installed to run the API and React.
 We used VSCode and MongoDB Compass for this project.
-2. Clone [Chat App](https://github.com/krashnakrashna/Chatting_Website.git) by typing the following commands into your terminal:
+2. Clone Chatting_Website (https://github.com/krashnakrashna/Chatting_Website.git) by typing the following commands into your terminal:
 ```git clone git@github.com:YoyoMai98/chat-app-full-stack.git```.
 Open in VSCode.
 3. Within VSCode, navigate your terminal to the `express.js_server` folder and run the following two commands:
 ```npm install```